Rob Schneider: Personal life

 In 1988, Schneider eloped to Las Vegas with former model London King, who gave birth to their daughter, musician Elle King, in 1989.
 The couple divorced in 1990 and he had little connection with his daughter as a child, but as an adult the two rekindled a "beautiful and really wonderful, great loving relationship."
 In 2021, King gave birth to a son, Schneider's first grandchild.
 In August 2024, King discussed her childhood and her relationship with her father on an episode of Bunnie Xo's podcast Dumb Blonde.
 She described her relationship with Schneider as an "ebb and flow" and at that point, the two were "not flowing."
 On growing up with Schneider, she said she would stay summers with him on film sets but that the two rarely spent time together as he was working and that she refused to spend any more summers with him after he decided to send her to weight loss camp.
 She also mentioned that Schneider would often forget her birthday and that she did not agree with his then-recent comments about women, transgender people, and vaccines.
 Schneider later issued a public apology to her during an interview with Tucker Carlson, saying he loved her and that he hoped she could forgive him for his shortcomings as a father.
 In response, King said that her father apologizing on Carlson's show is "like a double negative... means nothing".

 In 1996, Schneider established the Rob Schneider Music Foundation.
 The foundation returned music education to Pacifica's elementary schools by paying the teachers' salaries and providing funds for instruments and other equipment.
 Prior to Schneider's efforts, the school system had been without music education programs for years.
 He also once co-owned the DNA Lounge, a San Francisco nightclub.

 In 2002, he married former model Helena Schneider but the union was short-lived.

-In 2005, Schneider began dating television producer Patricia Azarcoya Arce.
+In 2007, Schneider met television producer Patricia Azarcoya Arce.
 On April 23, 2011, the two married in Beverly Hills, California.
 They have two daughters, born in 2012 and 2016.
 The family supports Mexican soccer club Tigres, which is based in Patricia's hometown of Monterrey, Mexico.
 The family reside in Arizona.
+Azarcoya filed for divorce from Schneider on December 8, 2025.

 In 2023, Schneider converted to Catholicism.